reesjones/reesjones.github.io/_posts/2016-01-05-pipe-dream-a-post-mobile-app-world.md

 ---
-title: Pipe dream: A post-mobile app worldhh
+title: Pipe dream - a post-mobile app world
 layout: post
+comments: true
 ---

 I was doing some research today on how subnet masks work for a project involving building a VPN, and one